+accection and warming system is not required.

 Action/Recommendation Required?
 Yes

-Action Priority: Recommendation - No Timescale
+Action Priority: Medium - 3 Months

 Q2

 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Unknown

-See Q1
+see Q1

 Q3

 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
 N/A

 Q4

 Is compartmentation maintained in the roof space?
 Unknown

 See Q1

 Q5

 Are electrics, including embedded meters, enclosed in fire rated construction?
 N/A

 Q6

 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
 N/A

 Q7

 Is there reasonable limitation of linings to escape routes that might promote fire spread?
 Yes

 Q8

 Are soft furnishings in common areas appropriate to limit fire N/A

 spread/growth?

+Q9

+Does the premises have any external balconies, cladding or materials which may promote external fire spread?
+No

+Q10

-Q9 Does the premises have any external balconies, cladding or materials which may promote external fire spread?
-No Q10 Has a note been prepared of the external walls of the building and details of construction materials used?
+Has a note been prepared of the external walls of the building and details of construction materials used?
 Does the note include and identify the level of risk that the design and materials used?
+N/A

+Q11

+Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?
+N/A

+Q12

-N/A Q11 Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?
-N/A Q12 Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
-N/A Q13 Are all other fire spread/compartmentation issues satisfactory?
-Yes R - Fire Extinguishing Appliances R1 If required, is there reasonable provision of accessible portable fire extinguishers?
-N/A S - Relevant Automatic Fire Extinguishing Systems S1 Are there any automatic fire suppressant systems on site?
-No S2 Are there any fixed fire fighting mains within the premises?
+Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
+N/A

+Q13

+Are all other fire spread/compartmentation issues satisfactory?
+Yes

+R - Fire Extinguishing Appliances

+R1

+If required, is there reasonable provision of accessible portable fire extinguishers?
+N/A

+S - Relevant Automatic Fire Extinguishing Systems

+S1

+Are there any automatic fire suppressant systems on site?
 No

-If any other relevant systems / equipment is installed, state type of system and comment as necessary N/A T - Procedures and Arrangements T1 Recommended evacuation strategy for this building is: Stay Put Τ2 Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?
-Yes Housing staff carry out regular recorded checks ТЗ Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?
-Yes Signs are displayed on the wall in the common areas Τ4 Are there suitable arrangements for liaison and calling the Fire Service?
-Yes 999 will be called by residents T5 Are there suitable fire assembly points away from any risk?
-N/A тб Are there adequate procedures in place for the evacuation of disabled people who are likely to be present?
-Yes Residents will be responsible for any disabled visitors on site Τ7
+S2

+Are there any fixed fire fighting mains within the premises?
+No

+If any other relevant systems / equipment is installed, state type of system and comment as necessary

+T - Procedures and Arrangements

+Recommended evacuation strategy for this building is:

+Stay Put

+Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?

+Housing staff carry out regular recorded housekeeping checks

+Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?

+Signs are displayed at the main entrance

+Are there suitable arrangements for liaison and calling the Fire Service?

+Residents will call 999

+Are there suitable fire assembly points away from any risk?

+Are there adequate procedures in place for the evacuation of disabled people who are likely to be present?

+Residents will take responsibility for any disabled visitors

+Are staff nominated and trained on the use of fire extinguishing appliances?